bfirsh/miles/README.md

 There are three main directories:

-- `client/` - The JavaScript React app that is your user-facing application.
+- `client/` - The user-facing React app.
 - `public/` - Any static files that you want served by your server, including the root `index.html`.
 - `server/` - The Node.js server that serves your app and data.
-This is the entrypoint for your application -- it compiles and serves everything in `client/` and `public/`.
+This is the entrypoint for your application – it compiles and serves everything in `client/` and `public/`.

 Within `client/`, you've got the main building blocks for your app: